NijatM/UR_Communication/README.md

 # Robot-Tinkering
 Opensource workflows to communicate with KUKA (KRC2/4) and Universal Robots in realtime through grasshopper.
-The workflows have been developed at Institute of Advanced Architecture for Catalonia (IAAC) in Barcelona and enhanced for specific use case by Nijat in ETH Zurich.
+The workflows have been developed at Institute of Advanced Architecture for Catalonia (IAAC) in Barcelona and enhanced for specific use case by Nijat Mahamaliyev at ETH Zurich.